C

 construct (noun)

 An idea or theory containing various conceptual elements, typically one considered to be subjective and not based on empirical evidence.
-(OD)
+(NOA)

 copacetic (adjective)